Skip to main content

 • Ability to provide surgical intervention in cases of incomplete abortion or severe bleeding, or to have made plans to provide such care through others, and ability to assure patient access to medical facilities equipped to provide blood transfusions and resuscitation, if necessary.

-• Has read and understood the Prescribing Information(PDF) for Mifeprex.
+• Has read and understood the MIFEPREX Prescribing Information.

-In addition to having these qualifications, you also agree to follow these guidelines for use:
+In addition to meeting these qualifications, you also agree to follow these guidelines for use:

-• Review the Patient Agreement Form with the patient and fully explain the risks of the Mifeprex treatment regimen.
-Answer any questions the patient may have prior to receiving Mifeprex.
+• Ensure that the Patient Agreement Form is reviewed with the patient and the risks of the mifepristone treatment regimen are fully explained.
+Ensure any questions the patient may have prior to receiving mifepristone are answered.

-• Sign and obtain the patient’s signature on the Patient Agreement Form(PDF).
+• Ensure the healthcare provider and patient sign the Patient Agreement Form(PDF).

-• Provide the patient with a copy of the Patient Agreement Form (PDF) and the Medication Guide(PDF).
+• Ensure the patient is provided with a copy of the Patient Agreement Form (PDF) and the Medication Guide(PDF).

-• Place the signed Patient Agreement Form in the patient’s medical record.
+• Ensure the signed Patient Agreement Form is placed in the patient’s medical record.

-• Record the serial number from each package of Mifeprex in each patient’s record.
+• Ensure the NDC and lot number from each package of Mifeprex are recorded in the patient’s record.

 • For Health Professionals